-Reserved Spare

-Bits 0–4 of the M_PDU Header shall contain the Reserved Spare.

-This five-bit Reserved Spare field is currently undefined by CCSDS; by convention, it shall therefore be set to the reserved value of ‘00000’.

 First Header Pointer

-Bits 5–15 of the M_PDU Header shall contain the First Header Pointer.
+Bits 0–15 of the M_PDU Header shall contain the First Header Pointer.

 The First Header Pointer shall contain the position of the first octet of the first Packet that starts in the M_PDU Packet Zone.

 The locations of the octets in the M_PDU Packet Zone shall be numbered in ascending order.
 The first octet in this zone is assigned the number 0.
 The First Header Pointer shall contain the binary representation of the location of the first octet of the first Packet that starts in the M_PDU Packet Zone.